metaplex-foundation/developer-hub/src/pages/bubblegum/mint-cnfts.md

 {% /dialect %}
 {% /dialect-switcher %}

-### Get leaf ID and asset ID from mint to collection transaction
+### Get leaf schema from mint to collection transaction {% #get-leaf-schema-from-mint-to-collection-transaction %}

 Again you can retrieve the leaf and determine the asset ID from the `mintToCollectionV1` transaction using the `parseLeafFromMintToCollectionV1Transaction` helper.

-{% dialect-switcher title="Get leaf ID and asset ID from mint to collection transaction" %}
+{% dialect-switcher title="Get leaf schema from mint to collection transaction" %}
 {% dialect title="JavaScript" id="js" %}

 ```ts